 My Light Bulb Moment

 The other day I was talking to a digital marketing consultant when I realized that 9/11 happened before he was born. (!)
 I remember that morning like it was yesterday – not just because of the shocking violence and destruction, but also because it was a devastating reminder that flaws in our thinking have real-world consequences.
-In the years that followed I focused my research and consulting more directly on the implications of learning in organizations and social systems.
-When I dug deeper, I discovered 100% of my clients and graduate students – ALL OF THEM – felt like they had to actively recover from their schooling.
-These were some of the most successful people in their generation, and they told me that they had to heal cognitive and affective injuries caused by school just to regain their sanity and establish healthy relationships.
-Only then could they succeed in their professions or become entrepreneurs, innovators, or creators.
+I focused my research and consulting on the implications of learning in organizations and social systems.
+As I dug deeper, I discovered 100% of my clients and graduate students – ALL OF THEM – felt like they had to recover from their schooling.
+Note: These were some of the most successful people in their generation.
+But every single one of them told me that they had to heal cognitive and emotional injuries caused by school just to regain their sanity and establish healthy relationships.
+Only then could they succeed in life or their professional, entrepreneurial, or creative endeavors.

-I reflected on the idea that the seeds of our successes and failures take root early in life, and I decided to explore K12 schools from inside the classroom.
+The seeds of our successes and failures take root early in life.
+I decided to explore K12 schools from inside the classroom.
 In 2004 I accepted an invitation to teach high school courses in America’s fifth-largest high school, located in Los Angeles.
-I took risks and flipped the script.
+I did things differently.
 I developed courses with students and invited them to take charge of their own learning.
 I used technology and common sense to disrupt the curriculum and the classroom.
-The experience gave me exactly what I was looking for: hands-on experience with the bizarro bureaucracy and toxic organizational culture of school.

 Man Plans God Laughs